Hemanth-Thulasiraman/PreCog-task/README.md

 3. Attempt to read the file content as a CSV file using pd.read_csv,
 4. Manually create a Pandas DataFrame (df) with the provided data.
 5. Download the "word2vec-google-news-300" model using gensim.downloader.
-6. Use the downloaded Word2Vec model to calculate the similarity between two words ('absorb' and 'withdraw').
+6. Use the downloaded Word2Vec model to calculate the similarity between two words .
 7. Load the 'en_core_web_lg' spaCy model.
 8. Tokenize and preprocess the sentences from the DataFrame.
 9. Train a Word2Vec model on the tokenized sentences.